Save Design - Getting Started Guide

 class implementingISaveDesignConfig

-Next, select Tools > Save Design > Create Save Design Config from the menu.
+Next, select Tools > Save Design > Create Save Design Config from the Unity menu.

 asset under the Assets/Resources